Photographers race for best Games photo in best time

 "The Olympics is the sports photographer's marathon," said Hooper.
 "It is a hard two weeks and you have to keep going."

-The logistics of organising the army of photographers who cover the 204 nations at the Games starts months if not years before the event.
+The logistics of organizing the army of photographers who cover the 204 nations at the Games starts months if not years before the event.

 Pawel Kopczynski, a Reuters news pictures editor, said planning to install the remote, robotic cameras in the roofs of major venues at London started years ago and the cameras had to be installed three weeks before the Games began.